 - Colored screen backgrounds (ivory is my favorite).

-- Dictaphone/Mobile Phone (who says the first draft has to be physical, just upload it to Dragon and let the laptop produce the text)
+- Dictaphone/Mobile Phone (who says the first draft has to be physical, just upload your dictation to Dragon and let the computer transcribe the text)

-- Good quality Headset Microphone (I dictate while I do the household chores)
+- Good quality Headset Microphone (I dictate while I do the household chores using a Plantronics headset)

 - Headphones/Earbuds for listening to text-to-speech in public